matks/docs/src/content/1.7/development/database/db.md

 $db = \Db::getInstance();
 ```

-The first call to this method initialize the link to the database, and return the same link to all the next calls.
+The first call to this method initializes the link to the database, and return the same link to all the next calls.
 `$db` in this example will be reused in all the next examples.

 ## Db class methods